 Defamation is the publication of material that could injure someone’s reputation.
 Hall Payne has substantial experience in this highly specialised area of law, having acted for individuals and organisations to successfully prosecute and defend defamation claims.

-Hall Payne understands the importance of reputation in business, employment and private life, and we prioritise trying to resolve defamation matters before they reach court, saving you time and money, as well as the public airing of matters you may wish to remain private.
+We understand the importance of reputation in business, employment and private life, and we prioritise trying to resolve defamation matters before they reach court, saving you time and money, as well as the public airing of matters you may wish to remain private.

 Defamation law provides a range of methods for vindicating your reputation (if you are defamed) or responding to a claim (if you are accused of defaming another party).
 If court is the right avenue for your matter, we will use our experience to secure you the best outcome.